For Us, the Living: The Second World War

 At the time of writing, there was already a widespread expectation of a new war breaking out in Europe in the near future, and Heinlein followed this assumption.
 However, in the book's timeline the US stays out of the war, and it ends due to Germany's economic collapse rather than its military defeat (similar to the scenario given in H. G. Wells' The Shape of Things to Come, four years before).
-Heinlein did correctly predict that Adolf Hitler would end up committing suicide, once his schemes of conquest collapsed.
+Heinlein did correctly guess that Adolf Hitler would end up committing suicide, once his schemes of conquest collapsed.

 The timeline depicted in the book does not include a war between the US and Japan.
 However, in the context of a later war there is a depiction of Latin American aircraft carriers launching a devastating surprise attack on New York City, which bears some similarities to the methods which the Japanese would use at Pearl Harbor three years after the book was written.
 Heinlein, a former naval officer, clearly understood the strategic implications of the carriers' appearance and the revolution they would bring to naval warfare.

 The recently abdicated King Edward VIII of the UK is very positively presented, his romantic image as "the King who gave up his throne for love" not yet, at the time of writing, tainted by pro-Nazi associations.
 In Heinlein's projected future, Edward returns to England at the outbreak of war and distinguishes himself in wartime service.
 After the war a European Federation is formed and Edward is made into a Constitutional Emperor of Europe, a task which he fulfills with great success.
 However, he dies without issue in 1970 (two years earlier than in actual history) and in the aftermath Europe is torn up in forty years of highly destructive war and is largely depopulated.